wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 1.0.31 =
+Ads Blocks object is added.
+Ads Blocks widget is added.
+Custom Types supporting are added.
+Limitations by tags are added.
+Some improvements are added.
+Some fixes are made.
 = 0.6.25 =
 Language pack was updated by Ulrich Simon (German Language).
 Some fixes are made.
 = 0.6.23 =
-Ad clicks counting bug is fixed.
+Click counting bug is fixed.
 = 0.5.22 =
 Language pack is updated.
 German by [Fabian Krenzler](http://www.ktraces.de/) is added.
 = 0.5.21 =